-It lives 15 to 23 years and eats grass, and stays close to water to get their daily drink easier.
+It lives 15 to 23 years and eats grass, and stays close to water to get their daily drink easily.
 They weigh approximately 1700 pounds with a huge head to support their huge horns and floppy ears.
 Lions, hyena and crocodile are their predators.
 They stay in a herd, with females, babies and a few males for protection and breeding.

 It has large trunks that are versatile and strong when it comes to taking care of their daily needs.
-Tusks begin to grow at an early age which indicates how old each elephant is depending on the size of the tusks.
-They are able to push trees over to get to their favorite leaf food, and eat a large amount of food every day to stay healthy.
+Tusks begin to grow at an early age which indicates how old each elephant is depending on the size of its tusks.
+They are able to push trees over to get to their favorite leaf food and eat a large amount of food every day to stay healthy.
 They stay in small groups instead of herds, and each group has its own bull for protection and breeding.

 8. Elephant Shrew

 It has a long nose just like the larger elephant.
 They are very small and hard to see.
 Their diet consists of nuts, fruit and seeds.
 Since they are so small they stay hidden away especially from snakes.